-Elizabeth Ann "Lydia" (Turner) Heltebran Colosino was born in 1877 near Ohio Pyle, Fayette County, PA, the daughter of George Washington and Mary Frances (White) Turner.
+Elizabeth Ann "Lydia" (Turner) Heltebran Colosimo was born in Nov.
+1877 near Ohio Pyle, Fayette County, PA, the daughter of George Washington and Mary Frances (White) Turner.
 Her name also has been spelled "Lida."

-At the age of 19, on June 19, 1897, Lydia married 26-year-old Samuel Heltebran (1872-1911), the son of Jacob and Delila (Rhodes) Heltebran of Belle Vernon, Westmoreland County, PA.
+At the age of 19, on June 19, 1897, Lydia married 26-year-old Samuel Heltebran (July 27, 1872-1911), also spelled "Helterbran" and "Helderbrand" -- the son of Jacob and Delilah (Rhodes) Heltebran of Belle Vernon, Westmoreland County, PA.
 Because she was legally underage, her father had to provide his consent to the union.

-Lydia and Samuel had three children -- Clarence Thomas Heltebran, George Dewey Heltebran and Earl J. Heltebran.
+Lydia and Samuel produced three sons -- Clarence Thomas "Hiltey" Heltebran Sr., George Dewey Heltebran and Earl J. Heltebran.

-Sadly, Samuel passed away in Charleroi, Washington County, of unknown causes at the age of 39 on Jan.
-15, 1911.
+Sadly, Samuel began to suffer from hepatic (liver) congestion and heart failure in early February 1911.
+When he contracted typhoid fever, his health plummeted, and he passed away in Charleroi, Washington County, at the age of 39 on Feb.
+11, 1911.
 Burial was in Hoffman Cemetery in Smithton, Westmoreland County.

 On Feb.
-9, 1915, after four years as a widow, she married again, to 32-year-old Italian immigrant and coal miner Antonio Colosino (1883- ? ), son of Charlie and Mary Colosino.
+9, 1915, after four years as a widow, she married again, to 32-year-old Italian immigrant and coal miner Antonio Colosimo (1883- ? ), son of Charlie and Mary Colosimo.
 Their wedding was held in Monongahela, Washington County.
+It's been said that she married him so that he could become a United States citizen.
 The name may have become Americanized to "Close."

 In March 1951, Lydia contracted a case of acute hepatitis.
 Her health declined rapidly, and she died four weeks later at the age of 74 on April 18, 1951 in Charleroi-Monessen Hospital.
 A newspaper reported that she was survived by five grandchildren and two great-grandchildren.